 Turbo caused a lot of debate with Judas Priest fans when it was released.
 The band embraced the technology of the era to put a new coat of sonic paint on a sound fans had grown accustomed to.
-In a new interview with Ultimate Classic Rock, singer Rob Halford says it’s hard to say now whether or not they realized when they completed the record how controversial the album would become.
+In an interview with UCR, singer Rob Halford says it’s hard to say now whether or not they realized when they completed the record how controversial Turbo would become.

-But one thing Halford can say with complete certainty is that wherever the band is when they are working on new music, they’re fully committed to the choices they’re making in that moment.
+But one thing Halford can say with complete certainty is that wherever Judas Priest is when they are working on new music, they’re fully committed to the choices they’re making in that moment.

-During the tour for the album, the band had already fit the new material into the set list alongside older classics, something that stands out when listening to the concert that’s included as a bonus on the reissue.
+During the tour for the album, Judas Priest had already fit the new material into the set list alongside older classics, something that stands out when listening to the concert that's included as a bonus on the reissue of Turbo.